jarusll/the-logs/index.md

 I have to fight the compiler alot with Rust.

+Nope, rust is def not suitable for competitive programming for me.

 # 2022-04-25

 I solved one more problem today.
 I'll ramp up as I go.